 Jokhang Temple in Tibet is known as the Tsuk-Lakhang in Tibetan, which means the central cathedral.
-This is the most important and most scared temple in Tibet, To Tibetan the temple is known as the central and heart of Tibetan Buddhism.
+This is the most important and most sacred temple in Tibet, To Tibetan, the temple is known as the central and heart of Tibetan Buddhism.

-The Temple is build in seventh century after the Tibetan king Songtsen Gampo shifted his capital to Lhasa.
-Songtsen Gampo married the princess from neighboring state like China Nepal and Hor.
-The temple was originally built by Nepalese crafts men to house the Buddha statue brought to Tibet by the Nepalese princess as a dowry when marrying Songtsan Gampo.
-After the death of Songtsan Gampo the statue was swapped by the Chinese Queen Wencheng the statue she brought (Jowo Sakyamuni) from the Ramoche Temple to Jokhang to hide it from the Chinese troops.
+The Temple is built in the seventh century after the Tibetan king Songtsen Gampo shifted his capital to Lhasa.
+Songtsen Gampo married the princess from neighboring state like China-Nepal and Hor.
+The temple was originally built by Nepalese craftsmen to house the Buddha statue brought to Tibet by the Nepalese princess as a dowry when marrying Songtsan Gampo.
+After the death of Songtsan Gampo, the statue was swapped by the Chinese Queen Wencheng the statue she brought (Jowo Sakyamuni) from the Ramoche Temple to Jokhang to hide it from the Chinese troops.
 Now the Jowo Sakyamuni is the prime object of veneration in the Temple.

-Unlike many other temple, this temple doesn’t belongs to particular sect of Tibetan Buddhism.
-You will see the different statues of Master of different sects from Milarepa to Tsong-khapa.
-The most interesting for the non believers is the blend of Nepalese architectural with the Tibetan architectural, if you observe the door and the pillar you can clearly see the visibility of Nepalese architectural.
+Unlike many other temples, this temple doesn’t belong to a particular sect of Tibetan Buddhism.
+You will see the different statues of Master of different sects from Milarepa to Tsongkhapa.
+The most interesting for the nonbelievers is the blend of Nepalese architectural with the Tibetan architectural if you observe the door and the pillar you can clearly see the visibility of Nepalese architectural.

 Visitors guide to Jokhang Temple

 On the outside at the entrance of the Temple, you will notice some stone tablets at the area where locals are prostrating.
-These stone tablets has edict in Chinese about curing the Small pox.
-On the left side of this tablets there is a stone pillar on the turtle, this is a agreement of alliance between King Ralpacan and Emperor Wangti.
+These stone tablets have edict in Chinese about curing the Smallpox.
+On the left side of this tablets, there is a stone pillar on the turtle, this is an agreement of alliance between King Ralpacan and Emperor Wangti.

 The visitors can visit the Golden rooftop of the Temple.
 They can take the staircase near the ticket booth at the front straight.
 The rooftop is bright, peaceful spot.
 There is a stall operated by the monks of the temple and it is a great place to purchase the souvenirs.